scott-howard-james/encyclopedia/README.md

 as functions act element-wise on the keys.

-## Signed Encyclopedias
+## Signed Encyclopedia

 An Encyclopedia is not a proper ring without the existence of a negative signed Encyclopedia:

 		-E

 Note that we specifically refer to the [unary](https://docs.python.org/3/reference/expressions.html)  operation and not the binary set difference.
-Note too that this is a little conceptually unusual, as a negative encyclopedia behaves a bit like [antimatter](https://en.wikipedia.org/wiki/Antimatter), able to negate a collection of key-values, but not necessarily  to serve meaningful mapping in our eminently practical universe.
+Note too that this is a little conceptually unusual, as a negative encyclopedia behaves a bit like [antimatter](https://en.wikipedia.org/wiki/Antimatter), able to negate a collection of key-values, but not necessarily  to serve as a meaningful mapping in our eminently practical universe.
 If the unary negative sign is supported by a derived Encyclopedia, the class will be known as a **Signed Encyclopedia**,  and the following features will also be supported:

 Identity | Field
  ---  |  ---